-In the case of dogs with asthma, there is a number of things you can do to reduce the chance of attack.
+In the case of dogs with asthma, there are a number of things you can do to reduce the chance of attack.
 Some tips include:

 Be aware when you are using household chemicals.
 Cleaning the bathroom or kitchen can be the cause of great irrigation to your dog’s sensitive nose.
 Let them outdoors while you do the spring cleaning, or be sure that the house is well ventilated.

 Prevent mould growth in the home.
 If there are any slow leaks in the house, call a plumber to fix them.
 Close up the house whilst it’s raining outside and invest in a humidifier to dry out wardrobes and other small, damp-prone areas.